pdemetci/PacManAI/_posts/2015-05-05-Our-Q-Learning-Implementation.markdown

 CODE ARCHITECTURE IMAGE

-For further information on Q learning in continuous spaces, you can download and check Hado van Hasselt's paper on [Reinforcement Learning in Continuous State and Action Spaces](http://webdocs.cs.ualberta.ca/~vanhasse/papers/RL_in_Continuous_Spaces.pdf)
+For further information on reinforcement learning in continuous spaces, you can download and check Hado van Hasselt's paper on [Reinforcement Learning in Continuous State and Action Spaces](http://webdocs.cs.ualberta.ca/~vanhasse/papers/RL_in_Continuous_Spaces.pdf)